 How to Audit Your Blog Content

-A blog content audit is how you fix this.
+A blog content audit is how you decide what to do next.
 It is not about deleting content for the sake of it.
-It is a systematic process of measuring what each post contributes to your goals and making deliberate decisions about what to do next — update, merge, or remove.
+It is a systematic process of measuring what each post contributes to your goals and assigning a practical decision: keep, update, consolidate, remove, or inspect more deeply.

 What Is a Blog Content Audit?

-A blog content audit is a structured review of every post on your blog.
-You evaluate each post against performance data and quality criteria, then assign it an action: keep it as-is, update it, merge it with a related post, or delete it.
+A blog content audit is a structured review of blog posts.
+You evaluate each post against performance data, search data, content quality, internal-link context, and business role, then assign a next action.

 Step 1: Build Your Content Inventory

-Before you can evaluate anything, you need a complete list of what exists.
-Export your sitemap or crawl your blog with a tool like Screaming Frog to generate every URL.
+Before you can evaluate anything, you need a working list of what exists.
+Export your sitemap, pull URLs from your CMS, or use the content inventory template to decide which fields to collect.
 For each post, record:

 - URL and title